bigbigmdm/IMSProg/README.md

 On Debian and derivatives:

-`sudo apt-get install cmake clang libusb-1.0-0-dev qtbase5-dev pkg-config`
+`sudo apt-get install cmake libusb-1.0-0-dev qtbase5-dev pkg-config`

 On Debian >=13 and Ubuntu >=23.10: